4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 • How do you beat competition such as [competitor] in [key performance metric]?

 Reps should always listen for opportunities to up- and cross-sell.
 However, their main goal should be laying the groundwork for a successful relationship by obtaining sufficient information, having helpful conversations, and presenting your company as the best possible solution to a given problem.
-They should also quickly and clearly lay out the next steps to indicate interest in continuing to support the prospect.
+They should also quickly lay out the next steps to indicate interest in continuing to support the prospect.

 Nail your next sales discovery call